quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 | `UniformGrid` | Yes | Yes | Yes | Yes |
 | `AdaptiveQuadrature` | No | No | Yes | Yes |

-`AdaptiveSimplex` uses the `lineartetrahedron` backend and supports normal-state zero-temperature problems in one, two, and three momentum dimensions.
-MeanFi calls the backend with the backward-compatible adaptive preview depth of `3`.
+`AdaptiveSimplex` uses the `FermiSimplex` backend for normal-state zero-temperature problems.
+MeanFi reuses the charge-refined spectral mesh, requests only the density components needed by the SCF parametrization, and evaluates them with `preview_depth=1`.

 ## Matrix-function defaults